aka Block Diagram, Block Boundary Diagram

 Sample Boundary Diagram example from Ford Motor Company

-This Boundary Diagram template comes bundled with the rest of the Lean tools
+This Boundary Diagram template comes with many other useful DFSS tools